If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Detection of an early infection might involve spotting just two or three infected brood cells.
 That is why you should pay close attention to the deformities in brood and symptoms of the disease.
 Early detection allows you to manage the disease with a viable population of adult honey bees in the colony.

-Advanced infection stages of American foulbrood, are an indicator that you will have a problem with honey bee population in the beehive, if you do not already have it.
+Advanced infection stages of American foulbrood disease, are an indicator that you will have a problem with honey bee population in the beehive, if you do not already have it.
 The death of brood as a result of the infection, causes a rapid decline in adult bee numbers and kills the colony if left untreated.
 A sulfurous smell coming from the beehive indicates very advanced spread of the disease and extensive damage to the health of the entire honey bee colony.

 Ropiness Test for American Foulbrood Detection